hellohaptik/docs_haptik/bot-configuration/webhooks.md

    }
    ```

-​

 ### Validate Webhook for security

 The HTTP request will contain an `X-Hub-Signature` header which contains the SHA1 signature of the request payload computed using the HMAC algorithm and the secret_key shared in advance, and prefixed with `sha1=`.

-Your callback endpoint can verify this signature to validate the integrity and origin of the payload.
+The client's callback endpoint should verify this signature to validate the integrity and origin of the payload.

 ### Webhook Performance Requirements

 Your webhook should meet the following minimum performance requirements

--
-  Respond to all webhook events with a `200` OK
+- Respond to all webhook events with a `200` OK
-- Respond to all webhook events in 5 seconds or less
+- Respond to all webhook events in `5` seconds or less

+#### Implemented FallBacks

+<b>If any of the below 3 conditions are observed</b>
+1) We cannot connect to client's webhook
+2) Client webhook takes to long to response (threshold = `5s`)
-If we cannot connect to your webhook or your server takes more than 5 seconds to return the response or returns non 2xx status code,
+3) Client webhook returns non 2xx status code

+<b>then</b>

-then we will retry the request 6 times over the course of 60 minutes (Retry intervals: 5 seconds, 25 seconds, 125 seconds, 625 seconds, 1410 seconds, 1410 seconds).
+We will retry the request 6 times over the course of `60 minutes` (Retry intervals: 5 seconds, 25 seconds, 125 seconds, 625 seconds, 1410 seconds, 1410 seconds).

-If a single webhook call is unsuccessful after the last attempt then it will be dropped and we will automatically disable the webhook.
+If the webhook call is unsuccessful even after the last attempt then it will be dropped and we will automatically disable the webhook.

-Visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook once more.
-When the webhook is disabled,
-then new requests will be queued for a max duration of 60 minutes.
-If the webhook was enabled, then we will try to deliver the request.
+After which new requests will be queued for a max duration of `60 minutes`.
+Once the webhook is enabled by the client, we will attempt to deliver the request.

+Client can visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook, If disabled.

-There can be multiple delivery requests within a short time span and it is your responsibility to maintain ordering and QoS in case of failure to accept messages.
+<b>Note:</b> There can be multiple delivery requests within a short time span and it is the `client's responsibility` to maintain ordering and QoS in case of failure to accept messages.

 ###  Support for Rich Messaging